symfony/symfony-docs/form/data_transfer_objects.rst

 Data Transfer Objects can be used by forms to separate entities from the validation logic of forms.
-Entities should always have a valid state.
-When entities are used as data classes for a form, the data is injected into the entity and validated.
+When entities are used as data classes for a form, validation happens after the form data has been injected into the entities.
-When the validation fails, the invalid data is still left in the entity.
+When the validation fails, the invalid data is still left in the entities.
 This can lead to invalid data being saved in the database or unexpected exceptions.

-You will use the Maker bundle to highlight the differences between using DTOs and entities.
+Let's use the Maker bundle to highlight the differences between using DTOs and entities.

 .. index::
    single: Installation